bihealth/swibrid/docs/source/output.rst

                 fraction of reads in biggest clone

         big_clones_occupancy(_downsampled)
-                fraction of reads in all clones > 1%
+                fraction of reads in all clones that contain more than 1% of reads

         mean_length
                 mean length of clusters (in nt)